 Firmware

-It can be interpreted as indefinite directives or instructions set up directly into the circuitry read-only memory for guiding the functions of the computer.
-A Firmware is hard-coded into the hard drive, thus allowing the hardware to create a connection with the software.
+Firmware can be thought of as instructions set up directly into the circuitry read-only memory, guiding the functions of the computer, and is hard-coded into the hard drive, allowing hardware to connect with software.

 F.I.T.
 (Functional Integrity Testing)